YangZhaoCICAMS/MANOC/README.md

-# Multi-agent Nonparametric Overdose Contraol (MANOC)
+# MANOC (Multi-agent Nonparametric Overdose Control)
+R codes to implement the multi-agent nonparametric overdose control design for dose finding in phase I drug-combination trials.

 ## Inputs
 - samplesize: The maximum number of patients to be enrolled.
 - cohortsize: The number of patients in each cohort.